Giovanni stopped. He wanted to remember everything.

 She gave him a sheepish look.
 “No— life?”

 He chuckled.
-“I don’t know, I think studying is a pretty good life, eh?
-But I may or may not be a nerd.”
+“I don’t know, I think studying is a pretty good life.
+I wish I had more time to do it.”

-Sarah raised her brows and her expression brightened, and Giovanni was glad he said the right thing.
-“My— turn?” she asked, and he nodded.
+Sarah raised her brows and her expression brightened.
 “Ever— consider— getting a— PhD?”

 “Hm, maybe, eventually.
-I don’t have a lot of incentive other than making people call me Dr. Capello.
+I don’t have much incentive other than making people call me Dr. Capello.
 Has a nice ring to it, though, huh?
-Doctor Capello,” he said with a far-off dreamy gaze.
+Dr. Capello,” he said with a far-off dreamy gaze.

 She chuckled and nodded.

-“Okay, my turn,” he said.
-“What are you gonna do with your PhD?”
+“What will you do with your PhD?” he asked

 “Not what I mean,” he said with a sing-songy voice.